What is LOGYC?

-The families that attend run the Co-op collectively.
+The families that attend run the Co-op collectively, with the help of the LOGYC Organizing Committee.
 There are a variety of ways parents can contribute to the success of the Co-op.
 As a co-operative, we work together to do everything that needs to be done.
 Each family can volunteer or be assigned a needed role or responsibility.
 If a role or responsibility is one requiring presence during the Co-op day, that person is responsible for finding a sub for his or her job[s] if needed (i.e. if out of town, ill child, etc.).
 Teenagers age 14 and above can also be assigned jobs.
 Parents also recruit teachers with areas of expertise that aren't covered by members of the Co-op.

 Do parents have to stay on-site?

 All students under 14 must have a parent or responsible guardian present whenever they are on the premises.
 High-school aged students may attend independently, as long as a parent or guardian is available by phone in case of emergency.

 Do we have to be full-time homeschoolers?

 No!
 Some of our families attend traditional schools M-Th and co-op classes on Fridays.

 What is “Co-op Registration?”